elixirLA/raven/README.md

 **Quick test**:  `cd pubsub` and then run `./test/test.sh`.
 Requires Terminator (eg, `sudo apt-get install terminator`).
 The rest of this section describes how to test manually.

-(**TODO**:  maybe eliminate centralized bootstrapper; any peer could then bootstrap from any other peer and peers could start in any order; downside is the code will be more complex in all peers)

 **First terminal**:  Create the bootstrapper node